alexpovel/ancv/README.md

 ```

 The shown values are the default ones.
-All fields, including the `ancv` one itself, are optional, and those defaults will be set if they are omitted.
+All fields, including the `ancv` one itself, are optional, and the above defaults will be set for omitted fields.
-This means a [valid JSON resume](https://github.com/jsonresume/resume-schema/blob/master/schema.json) (without an `ancv` section) is also valid for use here.
+This means **a [valid JSON resume](https://github.com/jsonresume/resume-schema/blob/master/schema.json) (without an `ancv` section) is also valid here**.
-The currently available components can be printed out:
+The currently available options can be printed out:

 ```bash
 $ pip install ancv >> /dev/null && ancv list